 Assess expertise and motivation of key project personnel.

 Carry out an evaluation of technical, design, and content creation staff.
 Aim to identify what, if any, gaps in understanding and expertise exist.
 Also consider how motivated team members are to deliver accessible solutions.
-Use this information to create training solutions that respond to the needs of your team.
+Use this information to create training solutions that respond to the needs of your team.Regularly identifying areas for improvement by team members can strengthen the website accessibility.

 Budget and plan general awareness raising and targeted skills building training for team members.

-All team members and, ideally, peer project managers will benefit from general accessibility awareness and understanding training.
-Depending on the size of your team you may conduct more involved training for all team members, or target specific key groups or individuals.
+All team members, including peer project managers, will benefit from training that promotes general accessibility understanding and awareness.
+Depending on the size of your team and scope of your project, you may consider targeting training for a specific key group, individual or even all team members.
 For example, front-end developers receive training that differs from content creators.
 Consider on-going training at regular intervals to evolve the expertise and keep team knowledge up-to-date.
 Adopt developed training more broadly as part of your training offering.

 Consider the potential need to recruit personnel with specific accessibility expertise.

 Target recruitment for personnel with particular accessibility expertise.
 Use new experienced staff to boost the overall skills already within the team.
 They can help develop or deliver training sessions, or act as mentors to help build the skills of key team members.